 Dr. Michael Matthews Prize in Composition

-Dr. Michael Matthews established an endowment fund at the University of Manitoba with an initial gift of $100,000 in 2020.
+Dr. Michael Matthews established an endowment fund at the University of Manitoba with a gift in 2020.
 The purpose of the fund is to reward the outstanding achievement of graduate students focusing on Composition in the Desautels Faculty of Music.
 Each year, beginning in 2022-2023, the available annual income from the fund will be used to offer one prize to a graduate student who:

 1. was enrolled full-time in the Faculty of Graduate Studies in the Master of Music in Composition offered by the Desautels Faculty of Music in the year in which the award was tenable;